eli32-vlc/ip-logger/README.md

   loggify
 ```

-4. Replace 'WEBHOOK' with the discord webhook
+4. Replace 'WEBHOOK' with your discord webhook

 5. Visit http://localhost